katieburrito/JS-and-Other-Notes/12-numbers.md

 ### 6/30/23

 #### Timers
-- setTimeout timer runs once, while setIntervalTimer runs indefinitely until stopped
+- setTimeout timer runs once, while setInterval runs indefinitely until stopped

-##### setTimeout
+#### setTimeout
 - first parameter of setTimeout is the callback function- what it should do after the timeout
 - second parameter is the time in milliseconds of the delay
 - the timeout continues running in background, while the appropriate amount of time elapses, executing other code in the meantime- this is an example of asynchronous js